INFORMATION FOR

 Celebrating products that start in the paddock.
 Examples include chicken, duck, beef, pork, venison, and lamb.
 Additionally value-added products including bacon, sausages, terrines, smoked, cured or dried meat products, pies, casseroles, curries, ready-to-heat and eat dishes.

-Farro Earth Category
+Farro Earth

 Celebrating products made from fresh fruit and vegetables, nuts, grains and flours, seeds, pulses, salt flakes.
 Value-added includes bread, biscuits, cakes, sweets, dried fruits or herbs, sauces, preserves, honey and olive oils.

-Chocolate Category
+Chocolate Bean-to-Bar

-Free-From Category
+Free-From

-Label & Litho Drink Category
+Label & Litho Drink

 Celebrating non-alcoholic drinks.
 Examples include fruit juice, hot chocolate, health tonics, flavoured milk drinks, herbal tea, kombucha and kefir.

-OTHER CATEGORY CHAMPION AWARDS
+OTHER CHAMPION AWARDS

 Awarded to a new product from a boutique producer launched in the 18 months prior to the Awards judging held in February each year.